What Is Invisible Gamer?

 Here at Invisible Gamer, we know the pain of pitching story after story to the big guys, only to be met with rejection (or worse – silence.)
 We know there are great writers out there with voices that deserve to be heard.
 We know games, and we know you do too.

 So we want to hear from you.
 Got an idea for a story?
 Write it up and send it our way.
 If we like what we see, we’ll add you to our roster of regular writers and give you a place for your talents to shine.
 And if we don’t think you’re up to snuff, we’ll work with you to help you figure out what’s missing…but only if you want our help.

 And hey — if you just want to use Invisible Gamer as a way to boost your resume — great!
 We want to see you succeed, and if we can help you do that, we’ve done our jobs.

 Who Is Invisible Gamer?

-So now that we’ve established who we are, why not give us a shout at email@example.com and tell us who you are?
+So now that we’ve established who we are, why not give us a shout at the contact form at the bottom of this page and tell us who you are?